$p$-adic Dynamics of Hecke Operators on Modular Curves

 \subsection{Closure of orbits and CM}

-\begin{prop} Let $\uE = (E, P)$ be an ordinary elliptic curve over $\CC_p$.
+\begin{prop} Let $\uE = (E, P)$ be an elliptic curve of ordinary reduction over $\CC_p$.
 Let $K = \End^0(E)$. \begin{enumerate} \item If $K$ is a CM field, the orbit of $\uE$ under $T_\ell$ is a discrete set consisting only of elliptic curves with the same endomorphism algebra $K$.
-Consequently, any point in the closure of the orbit of $\uE$ has CM by an order whose conductor differs from that of $\End(E)$ only at $\ell$. \item If $K = \QQ$, no point in the closure of the orbit of $\uE$ under $T_\ell$ has CM. \end{enumerate} \end{prop} \begin{proof} Corollary~\ref{cor: summary of T ell orbit} contains (1).
+Consequently, any point in the closure of the orbit of $\uE$ has CM by an order whose conductor differs from that of $\End(E)$ only at $\ell$. \item If $K = \QQ$, no point in the closure of the orbit of $\uE$ under $T_\ell$ has CM. \end{enumerate} \end{prop} \begin{proof} Corollary~\ref{cor: summary of T ell orbit} contains (1), since $p$-power roots of unity form a discrete set of the unit disc.
 Consider then the case $K = \QQ$.
 Suppose that there is a CM point $\uE_0$ in the closure of the orbit of $\uE$.
 Let $F = \End^0(E_0)$ and let $p^a$ be the $p$-part of the conductor of $\End(E_0)$ in $F$.